 In fact, in any human discourse, eyes play a very significant role and avoiding eye contact is seen as an indication of evasion, fear, doubt, vulnerability, inadequacy and confusion.
 Expressing any of these emotions is equal to digging one's own grave.
 Therefore, regardless of your position in any human interaction, learn to look into the eyes of your co-communicators.
-Here are a few suggestions, following which you will be able use your eyes to support your effort in communicating your ideas effectively :
+Here are a few suggestions, following which you will be able use your eyes to support your effort in communicating your ideas effectively:

-1. Maintain good eye contact with your listeners.

-2. While addressing a large gathering, ensure that you keep looking in all directions.

-- 3. While others speak, observe them carefully and try to understand the non-verbal cues they emit. - 4.
+- 1. Maintain good eye contact with your listeners. - 2.
+While addressing a large gathering, ensure that you keep looking in all directions. - 3.
+While others speak, observe them carefully and try to understand the non-verbal cues they emit. - 4.
 Exude confidence through your eyes. - 5.
-Feel warmth for your fellow listeners/speakers; it is likely to improve your eye contact with them.

-6. Feel and express a willingness to connect and communicate through your eyes.
+Feel warmth for your fellow listeners/speakers; it is likely to improve your eye contact with them. - 6.
+Feel and express a willingness to connect and communicate through your eyes.

-- Note a.
-Write your answer in the space given below - b.
+- b.
 Compare your answer at the end of the unit - i.
 What are the benefits of eye contact?